Praeses/techinterview-reservation/README.md

 If you would prefer to run the website locally, use the instructions below.
 1) In the root directory of the application, run npm install to install the required dependencies.
-2) In /public/javascript/seating_chart.js, comment out the url for AWS on line 6 and comment in line 7 for the local host url.
-3) Create a directory named "config" in the root directory.
+2) Create a directory named "config" in the root directory.
 In config, create a file named "dbconnect.js".
-4) In dbconnect.js add the following lines var mysql = require("mysql");
+3) In dbconnect.js add the following lines var mysql = require("mysql");
     var pool = mysql.createPool({
         host  : "your host",